eirslett/kubectl-windows/README.md

 ### Why??

 It's nice to be able to run kubectl remotely against a kubernetes cluster.
 Then, you don't have to ssh into the servers to run commands.
 (Also, you won't need to run kubectl from a Linux VM, which is what other people suggest.)
 You'll probably need commands like mkdir (provided through cygwin or a standard git installation with cygwin binaries included).
+But you might also be able to use the pre-built binary without these tools.
+(I'm not sure, really)

 ## Download a pre-built Windows binary